Gabya06/PromotedPost/README.md

 ### 3 - Decision Tree Classifier and feature importance

 Below I trained a decision tree classifier on all the features, and it showed that the top 3 features with the most imformation gain were: impressions fan unique, impressions organic unique ,impressions by story type unique other.
+So, my thoughts on which features could be good predictors were not quite correct.
+It looks like impressions are very important in predicting whether a post is promoted or not.
 The model performed alot better than logistic regression.
 It scored perfectly on unpromoted posts and very well on promoted posts.

 ```python
 '''